saiki-k/silksong-saver/README.md

 4. **Choose a backup strategy** (edit `.env`):

-    **Option A - Store backups inside the game's save folder (recommended if you want your backups to be synced with Steam Cloud):**
+    **Option A - Store backups inside the game's save folder (recommended if you want your backups to be synced with Steam Cloud)**

     This is the default configuration (no changes needed) - your backups will be stored in a folder named `Save Backups` inside the game's save folder.